Firkax69/etch-a-sketch_project/README.md

 # Etch-A-Sketch project

-The goal is to create responsive Etch-A-Sketch game using React.
+The goal is to create responsive Etch-A-Sketch game using:

-HTML
-CSS
-React
-JS
+React,
+HTML,
+CSS,
+React,
+JS.

 ------